-John Edward Kennedy was born in Chicago on May 29, 1941, the same date as the one on which President John Fitzgerald Kennedy was born in 1917.
+John Edward Kennedy was born in Chicago on May 29, 1941, the 24th birthday of future President John Fitzgerald Kennedy.
 John Edward came to the major leagues with the Washington Senators during John Fitzgerald’s administration.
 A love letter to baseball’s Kennedy from his fiancée once was sent to the White House (where that type of mail may have been common during the early 1960s).
 A staff member at 1600 Pennsylvania Avenue recognized the error and redirected the mail to the baseball Senators’ clubhouse.
 “There was nothing else, no note or anything, just a manila envelope from the White House,” the infielder said in an interview with the author on April 2, 2010.

 Kennedy said his interest in baseball dated back at least to the day of Franklin Roosevelt’s funeral in April of 1945.
 “The funeral was on the radio and I was playing marbles on the floor with my dad.
 During the funeral my dad asked me, ‘Would you like to be President one day?’ and I said no, I want to be a baseball player.
 That’s in my baby book, and it’s the first record of my interest in baseball.”